 In order to maintain a program of nondiscrimination practices that is in compliance with applicable laws and regulations, the Board designates the Director of Secondary Education as the district's Compliance Officer and Title IX Coordinator.
 The Compliance Officer/Title IX Coordinator can be contacted at:

-Address: 540 E. Pleasant St., Corry PA 16407
+Bill West, Director of Secondary Education Address: 540 E. Pleasant St., Corry PA 16407

 Email: bwest@corrysd.net

 Phone Number: 814-664-4677 ext.
 1207